nickgerace/rust-cloud-native-core/README.md

 ### Code of Conduct

 Unless otherwise specified, all repositories under the GitHub organization (including this one) follow and enforce the Rust programming language's [Code of Conduct](https://www.rust-lang.org/policies/code-of-conduct).
-Every repository should not only include a root `README.md` file, but that file must contain a reference or definition of the code of the conduct, *at minimum*.
+Every repository under this organization should include a `CODE_OF_CONDUCT.md` file in the project's root directory.
+If the file does not exiting in a given repository under this organization, please file an issue.

 ### License